 Do you have a customer success strategy?
 Are you working from a plan that outlines how you’ll help your customers achieve their goals at each step of their journey?
 And is that plan really about their goals, or is it about your goals?

-Recently, Emilia D’Anzica, CX Expert, Strategic Management Consultant and Founder at Customer Growth Advisors, shared with us the strategies she uses for scaling customer success.
+Emilia D’Anzica, Customer Success Consultant at Growth Molecules shared with us the strategies she uses for scaling customer success.
 Part of her webinar focused on strategy frameworks that you can employ to create a great customer success strategy.

 Let’s take a look at the three frameworks she discussed.
 We’ll explain what they are, and how you can use them to build a framework that helps you help your customers be successful.
 Read on!